wtricks/google-keep-clone/README.md

 Welcome to the Google Keep Clone project!
 This is a simple note-taking application built using ReactJS and TypeScript, designed to replicate the core functionality of Google Keep.

 ## Deployed Link
-You can access the deployed version of the Google Keep Clone at [Vercel](https://google-keep-clone-pied.vercel.app/) (Note: This is a dummy link for illustration purposes).
+You can access the deployed version of the Google Keep Clone at [Vercel](https://google-keep-clone-pied.vercel.app/).

 ## Description
 The Google Keep Clone is a web application that allows users to create, edit, and delete notes.
 It provides a user-friendly interface for managing your notes, similar to the popular Google Keep application.
 The project is built using modern web technologies, including ReactJS and TypeScript, to ensure a robust and scalable codebase.